DesignMorphine MSc. Project Arcadia.

 Project Overview

-Project Arcadia represents the culmination of my Master's degree in Computational and Advanced Design.
-This project explores the intersection of parametric design, environmental responsiveness, and architectural form-finding through computational methods.
+Project Arcadia is the culmination of my Master's degree in Computational and Advanced Design.
+It explores the intersection of parametric design, environmental responsiveness, and architectural form-finding through computational methods.

 Main project visualization showcasing the parametric structure